-- In all racial and ethnic populations, about twice as many men as women were diagnosed with liver cancer.
+- In all racial and ethnic populations, almost 3 times as many men as women were diagnosed with liver cancer.

-- Between 2008 and 2012, liver cancer incidence rates were highest among non-Hispanic American Indian/Alaska Native men followed by non-Hispanic Asian/Pacific Islander men.
+- In 2019, liver cancer incidence rates were highest among Hispanic men, followed by non-Hispanic Asian/Pacific Islander men, then non-Hispanic American Indian/Alaska Native men.

 - Hepatitis C and liver cancer-associated death rates were highest among those born in 1945-1965; these also represent the majority of Americans with hepatitis C infection.